bGZo/soul/pages/karan___projects.md

 icon:: 📦
 created:: [[20230320]]
-description:: 📃 A list of practical projects that anyone can solve in any programming language. type:: github/repo source:: {{gh karan/Projects}}
+description:: 📃 A list of practical projects that anyone can exclude-from-graph-view:: true solve in any programming language. type:: github/repo source:: {{gh karan/Projects}}
 title:: karan/projects